Skip to content

 At their core, all objects comprise a mixture of basic shapes — squares, circles, and triangles (or in three dimensions: cubes, spheres, and triangular prisms).
 Form and structure help flat drawings appear more realistic and as though they occupy space in width and depth.

-Concept art and illustrations also usually start as a series of basic shapes in early sketches or drafts before adding detail and definition to give their work more recognizable form.
+Concept art and illustrations usually start as a series of basic shapes in early sketches or drafts before adding details and definitions to give their work a more recognizable form.

 Lighting and Shadow